 By cutting down just 1,000 words per month from translation, depending on your word rate, you could save up to €3,000 per year in unnecessary content.
 This brings me on to my next point...

 One way to invest the money you have saved could be to go beyond just translation and really make content "pop" in your target market.
 Transcreation or copywriting may incur a higher word rate, but think about it... if you make a conscious effort to stop sending every piece of content for translation and invest only in those fewer key pieces, you will end up with highly targeted and exceptionally well localized golden nuggets, that will really resonate with your audience.

 Technically you may not save on the cost by choosing this approach, but with a bit of trial and error, these little golden nuggets could generate two or three times more return on investment than simple translation; leaving you with better content, which generates more revenue, and makes your company look great in eyes of your consumer...
 Can't argue with that.

 If I didn't win you over with the golden nuggets, another simple way to save money in your localization strategy is by making sure that the source content is optimized for translation in the first place.
 By avoiding lengthy sentences, colloquialisms, jargon, or messages that have been specifically crafted for your domestic audience, translation will be smoother and will cut out costly back and forth.

 Every hour that you save on project management or review time will make a huge impact in your overall localization budget, allowing that little extra room for increased investment elsewhere.

-Before you request a third party review, it’s important to determine if it is really needed or if it’s just adding up on unnecessary costs because you want to be extra sure that the quality will meet your expectations.
+Before you request a third-party review, it’s important to determine if it is really needed or if it’s just adding up to unnecessary costs because you want to be extra sure that the quality will meet your expectations.
 The fact is, you shouldn't have to worry about quality, and if you do, something is likely to be wrong, either with your approach to localization or your translation provider.